West Winch

 18th May 1973

 c.1855 a horse mill worked in conjunction with the windmill; it contained a jumper for cleaning grain, a flour dresser and an additional pair of stones.
 Over the next ten years the thriving business was enlarged with the addition of a granary, a workshop and a bakery.
-A steam engine was also installed to drive a fourth pair of stones within the windmill.
+A steam engine was also installed by 1861 to drive a fourth pair of stones within the windmill.

 The windshaft appeared to have been cast in the same mould as the one at Tottenhill_postmill with the brake wheel flanges further forward.